Low depth algorithms for quantum amplitude estimation: Introduction

-Moreover, we studied the accuracy of the algorithm in the presence of depolarizing noise and we provide a number of graphs to show the behaviour under noise.
+Further, we study the accuracy of the algorithm in the presence of depolarizing noise and provide a number of graphs that show the behavior of the algorithm under noise.
 The analysis of the algorithm in a noisy setting shows that noise limits the depth of the oracle calls that can be made, but it also allows us to choose optimally the algorithm parameters to minimize the number of oracle calls for a given target approximation error and noise rate.
 The experiments show that the constant overhead for the QoPrime algorithm is reasonable ($C <10$) for most settings of interest.
 Last, we benchmark our two new low depth AE algorithms with the state of the art IQAE algorithm \cite{grinko2019iterative} in noisy settings.
 Algorithms such as IQAE require access to a full circuit depth of $O(1/\epsilon)$, and this large depth is exponentially penalized by the depolarizing noise by requiring an exponentially large number of samples to achieve a precision below the noise level.
 In comparison, the power law and the QoPrime AE algorithms transition smoothly to a classical estimation scaling and do not suffer from an exponential growth in oracle calls.
 The Power law AE algorithm shows the best practical performance according to the simulations for different error rates and noise levels.

 Overall, we present here two low depth algorithms for quantum amplitude estimation, thus potentially bringing a number of applications closer to the NISQ era.
-Of course, we need not forget that even applying the oracle $U$ once may already necessitate better quality quantum computers than the ones we have today so observing these quantum speedups in practice is still a long way ahead.
+Of course, it is important to remember that even applying the oracle $U$ once may already necessitate better quality quantum computers than the ones we have today so observing these quantum speedups in practice is still a long way ahead.
 Nevertheless, we believe the optimal tradeoff between the total number of oracle calls and the depth of the quantum circuit that is offered by our algorithms can be a powerful tool towards finding quantum applications for near and intermediate term devices.

 The paper is organised as follows: In Section \ref{PLAE}, we describe and analyze the power law amplitude estimation algorithm, while in Section \ref{QoPrime}, we describe and analyze the QoPrime amplitude estimation algorithm.
 In Section \ref{empirics}, we present empirical evidence of the performance of our algorithm and benchmarks with other state-of-the-art algorithms for amplitude estimation.